Whitney has raised and bred different species of geckos, snakes, lizards, tortoises, and other exotics since 2003.

 Leopard geckos should be fully grown before you think about breeding; make sure that they are at least one year old.
 If a female is too young, complications may arise, and the overall lifespan of the gecko can be shortened.
 The age is not the sole determining factor of breeding requirements.
-The female should also be in good conditions, not underweight or unhealthy.
-Female should be no less than 50 grams because the female will actually lose weight while being gravid, as the egg production takes calcium from her bones and body.
+The female should also be in good condition, not underweight or unhealthy.
+She should be no less than 50 grams because she will actually lose weight while being gravid, as the egg production takes calcium from her bones and body.

 Mating and Egg Laying